 I see a charge on my bank or credit card statement, but I don’t see the charge when I sign in online.

-If you’re not seeing the charges in your purchase history, here are some possible reasons why:
+If you’re not seeing the charges in your purchase history, the following are some possible reasons:

-If you have multiple Microsoft accounts associated to your payment option, you’ll need to sign in to each of your Microsoft accounts to review the purchase history.
+If you have multiple Microsoft accounts associated to your payment option, you must sign in to each of your Microsoft accounts to review the purchase history.

-If you compared your bank or credit card statement to your purchase history and all of your family members’ purchase histories and still can’t reconcile the charge, contact Xbox Support.
+If you compared your bank or credit card statement to your purchase history and all family members’ purchase histories and still can’t reconcile the charge, contact Xbox Support.

 I see the charge on my Microsoft account or my family members’ Microsoft account, but I did not authorize the purchase.

-If you see a charge you believe was not authorized, check to see if it could be for one of the following reasons before contacting Xbox Support:
+If you see a charge you believe wasn’t authorized, see if it might be for one of the following reasons before contacting Xbox Support:

 Xbox Live Gold and Groove Music Pass both offer a one-month free trial when you sign up for a renewing one-month subscription.
 If you don’t turn off auto renewal before the trial period ends, you’ll be charged for the subscription.
 To turn off auto renewal for an Xbox subscription you no longer want, sign in to the Services & subscriptions page with your Microsoft account, and then select Cancel.

 All Xbox subscriptions purchased online or through the console are auto-renewing subscriptions, and you will continue to be charged unless you turn off auto renewal.
-If you need to cancel the subscription to stop being charged, you can manage your subscriptions online or on your Xbox 360 console.
+If you need to cancel the subscription to stop being charged, you can manage your subscriptions online or on your Xbox One or Xbox 360 console.

 Xbox subscription renewal charges are posted to your payment option at the end of your account anniversary date, which may not coincide with your subscription renewal date.
 To see when you will next be billed for your Xbox subscription, sign in to the Services & subscriptions page with your Microsoft account and check the date under "Next charge."

-If you share your Microsoft account with others, or you have your Microsoft account on a console that others have access to and do not require a password on sign-in, purchases can be made without your knowledge.
+If you share your Microsoft account with other people, or you have your Microsoft account on a console that other people have access to and don't require a password on sign-in, purchases can be made without your knowledge.
 To prevent unauthorized purchases on your account, make sure you require a password during sign-in or use a passkey.

 Thanks for your feedback!